bcbailey/resume/README.md

 ### .html

 This is an HTML version of the resume.
-It is built using the `templates/html.ejs` template file, and anything in the `assets/` directory.
+It is built using the `templates/html.ejs` template file, and anything in the `assets/` directory (such as CSS and images).

 ### .pdf

 This is the PDF version.
 It is built by using `puppeteer` to load the HTML in a headless browser.
-It then prints it to PDF taking advantage of print stylesheets.
+It then prints it to PDF while taking advantage of print stylesheets.

 ## Cleanup